Herne heads to US for Trans Am campaign - Speedcafe

 “I just appreciate everyone’s help, and hopefully Trans Am becomes a pathway for young guys coming out of Formula Ford.
 Not everyone can afford the big-budget categories and I guess you can say I’m being a guinea pig for the guys like myself to push and break through the hurdles here in Australia,” he added.

-“I think what I am doing proves that this is a genuine pathway for young drivers, the worlds a big place and we do forget that, I never thought America was an option, and I was bloody stressed midway through the year about how I sat in the Australian Motorsports landscape, although the Trans Am series has put me on this pathway, so I just have to sit down and strap in and see where this leads to.”
+“I think what I am doing proves that this is a genuine pathway for young drivers, the world is a big place and we do forget that, I never thought America was an option, and I was bloody stressed midway through the year about how I sat in the Australian motorsport landscape, although the Trans Am series has put me on this pathway, so I just have to sit down and strap in and see where this leads to.”

 The 2023 US Trans Am Championship will commence at Sebring International Raceway on February 23-26.